sr33nadhm/sr33nadhm/README.md

 #### Current Projects 👨‍💻

+I am actively looking for opportunities, as a freelancer or contractor.
+I have valid work permits in Belgium and India.
 I am working on internal/proprietary projects in my current company.
 I am exploring new cloud infrastructures like IBM Cloud, catching up with technology stacks that will help my projects migrate.

 Also, I am spending my time on experimenting web3 libraries and going through courses to get certified in solidity.

 ## &#x1f4c8; My GitHub Stats